likeajumprope/RSE_Juelich/day2/Readme.md

 ## 2. 💻 Clone Your Fork (make a local copy)

-This option uses teh terminal (MacOS, UNIX, Gitbash)
+This option uses the terminal (MacOS, UNIX, Gitbash)

 > NOTE: if you use WINDOWS, install GitBash first.
 Execute all commands in GitBash.